 Students at Lafayette have the opportunity to engage with faculty members in collaborative research projects on environmental topics.

 Students may conduct research in environmental science and studies for academic credit (i.e., EVST 380 or independent study or honors thesis), as an Excel Scholar, and through Tech Clinic.
+Environmental students can also choose to pursue a dual honors thesis that integrates topics from two majors.
 If you are interested in pursuing any of these research opportunities, talk with your academic advisor within the Environmental Programs for information on getting started or the faculty member with whom you would like to study.

 The following are brief descriptions of some recent student research projects – take notice of how many of these students became interested in a project through course-based research or Excel research and then developed their interests through EVST 380 or honors thesis.